 Despite all my internal ranting at people not following the mask rules, I noticed I was doing a passable Mr. Bean impersonation by making an arse of myself when it came to the newly installed one-way systems, and forgetting to stay two metres away from strangers… and that was just in Starbucks, getting a coffee beforehand.

 So how has the cinema going experience changed?

-Obviously, I can only speak about the measures taken in my local theater, but I should imagine similar steps are being taken elsewhere.
+Obviously, I can only speak about the measures taken in my local theatre, but I should imagine similar steps are being taken elsewhere.

 The changes started before I’d actually got into the place.
 Previously there had been a main entrance and exit combined, and a rarely used doorway into the bar that was only ever opened on hot days to let a bit of air through.